Amelia Bullmore: Acting

 Bullmore was part of a cabaret group named Red Stockings, along with Helen Edmundson.
 While performing at the Contact Theatre in Manchester, a casting director for Coronation Street saw her performance.
 Bullmore played Steph Barnes in Coronation Street, and was a regular on the show from February 1990 to September 1991.
 She made brief returns in April 1992 and September 1995.
 She worked and lived in Manchester for 10 years, moving to London in 1995.

 Bullmore appeared in the first series of the BBC comedy series Big Train, broadcast in 1998.

 Bullmore appeared opposite Steve Coogan as Sonja, the Ukrainian girlfriend of Alan Partridge in series two of the BBC2 comedy series I'm Alan Partridge.
 She also appeared on BBC Radio 4's phone-in spoof Down the Line.

 From 2011 to 2014, Bullmore co-starred in the crime drama Scott & Bailey.
 She also wrote seven episodes of the show.

 In 2016, she starred in the second series of Happy Valley, playing jealous mistress Vicky Fleming.

+Bullmore plays Yvonne in the BBC One drama Riot Women.
+The show saw her reunite with Happy Valley writer Sally Wainwright.